-- During a Power-On calibration cycle, both the ADC and the input termination resistor are calibrated.
-As ENOB changes slightly with junction temperature, an On-Command calibration can be executed to bring the performance of the ADC inline.
+• During a Power-On calibration cycle, both the ADC and the input termination resistor are calibrated.
+Because dynamic performance changes slightly with junction temperature, an On-Command calibration can be executed to bring the performance of the ADC in line.
 By default, On-Command calibration includes calibrating the input termination resistance and the ADC.
-However, since the input termination resistance changes marginally with temperature, the user has the option to disable the input termination resistor trim (address: 1h, bit: 13, set to 1b), which will guarantee that the DCLK is continuously present at the output during calibration.
-The Resistor Trim Disable can be programmed in register (address: 1h, bit 13) when in the Extended Control mode.
-Refer to section 1.4 for register programming information. - When an on-command calibration is requested while using the Aperture Adjust Circuitry through the Extended Control Mode registers, we recommend that the Resistor Trim Disable bit be disabled (address: 1h, bit: 13, set to 1b).
-This allows continuous operation of all clocks in the ADC including DCLK and proper operation of CalRun output.
-The Aperture Adjust Circuitry control is resident in the
+However, since the input termination resistance changes only marginally with temperature, the user has the option to disable the input termination resistor trim (address: 1h, bit: 13, set to 1b), which will guarantee that the DCLK is continuously present at the output during calibration.
+The Resistor Trim Disable can be programmed in the Configuration Register

-Extended Control Mode registers (addresses: Dh and Eh).
+- (address: 1h, bit 13) when in the Extended Control mode.
+Refer to section 1.4 for register programming information. - When an on-command calibration is requested while using the Aperture Adjust Circuitry through the Extended Control Mode registers, we recommend that the Resistor Trim Disable bit be set (address: 1h, bit: 13, set to 1b).
+This allows continuous operation of all clocks in the ADC including DCLK and proper operation of the CalRun output.
+The Aperture Adjust Circuitry control is resident in the Extended Control Mode registers (addresses: Dh and Eh).
 Refer to section 1.4 for register programming information.